iae-bora/back-end/README.md

 ## :book: About
 This is the API of IAe, Bora? project and it was developed with .NET 5 and C#.

+The IAe, Bora? project is a recommendation system solution for tours and events in Grande ABC (São Paulo, Brazil) region using the concepts of artificial intelligence, machine learning models and recommendation systems, able to recommend places in the region according to the user profile, based on the answers of a questionnaire answered by the users.

 ## ⚒️ Technologies
 - [.NET 5](https://docs.microsoft.com/pt-br/dotnet/core/dotnet-five)
 - [C#](https://docs.microsoft.com/pt-br/dotnet/csharp/)